Background check pattern

-We’re building a $250M Fashion Climate Fund to unlock a total of $2B in blended capital towards verified impact solutions, thereby removing up to 100 million tonnes of CO2 from the apparel supply chain.
+We’re calling for a $250M Fashion Climate Fund to unlock a total of $2B in blended capital scaling verified impact solutions and removing up to 100 million tonnes of CO2 from the apparel supply chain.

 What the FASHION CLIMATE FUND Does